 - new_text - The text to replace with.

 - instance - [optional] The instance to replace.
 If not supplied, all instances are replaced.

 The Excel SUBSTITUTE function can replace text by matching.
-Use the SUBSTITUTE function when you want to replace text based on its content, not position.
+Use the SUBSTITUTE function when you want to replace text based on matching, not position.
 Optionally, you can specify the instance of found text to replace (i.e. first instance, second instance, etc.).

 Below are the formulas used in the example shown above: